alinebell/alinebell/README.md

- ## 👋 Olá, meu nome é Aline Beltrão (@alinebell)
+ ## 👋 Hello, my name is Aline Beltrão (@alinebell)

-- 🎓 Sou estudande de Análise e Desenvolvimento de Sistemas e meu interesse é ser desenvolvedora Back End
-- 🛠️ Estou interessada em contribuir em projetos que possam ser desenvolvidos por iniciantes
-- ⚙️ Estou disponível para preencher uma vaga em desenvolvimento Back End!
+- 🎓 I'm a frontend developer and a software development student.
+- ⚙️ I am available to fill a job vacancy in frontend development.
-- 📫 Como você pode entrar em contato comigo?
-Pode enviar um e-mail para alinebelltrao@gmail.com <br>
+- 📫 How do you contact with me?
+You can send an e-mail to alinebelltrao@gmail.com <br>
 <br>

-**Para conectar: <br>**
+**To connect: <br>**

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alinebeltrao/)